very-good-science/data-ethics-club/site/write_ups/2022/16-11-22_writeup.md

 It's interesting to consider if programmers should get the credit.
 Some of us thought that's too far - it's a bit like giving credit for a painting to the people that make paint brushes and canvases.
 If the programmer is the creator of a camera for example, even though they may have innovated new ways of capturing images - what is their creative input?

-Should there be, traceability?
+How do we verify the authenticity and ownership of art?
+Should there be traceability?
 Can we embed the traceability into the artwork?
 It won't stop others from generating, but perhaps it will help correctly reference the originals.
 It would be cool if there were 'receipts' for how an image is made.
 However, discussion about whether this is technically possible (explainable AI) is a complex topic!
-How do we verify the authenticity and ownership of art?

 What are the rights of artists to opt out of their work being used?
 When some engine scrapes the image from your site (with your copyright on it), that then becomes available to others.
 This is much less complicated if you just make the image for personal use only.